 Title is invariably transferred by way of bill of sale and there are no specific formalities under Cayman Islands law.

-If, following the sale of the relevant ownership interest, the entity owing legal title remains the same, no sale of the physical asset would occur.
-Please note that, if the aircraft is registered with the Civil Aviation Authority of the Cayman Islands (CAACI), any change in particulars of the aircraft (including any change in beneficial or legal ownership) furnished to the CAACI at the time of first registration should be notified to the CAACI within 28 days of such a change in accordance with the Air Navigation (Overseas Territory) Order 2013 (as amended) (ANOTO).
+If, following the sale of the relevant ownership interest, the entity owning legal title remains the same, no sale of the physical asset would occur.
+It should be noted that, if the aircraft is registered with the Civil Aviation Authority of the Cayman Islands (CAACI), any change in the particulars of the aircraft (including any change in beneficial or legal ownership) furnished to the CAACI at the time of first registration should be notified to the CAACI within 28 days of such a change, in accordance with the Air Navigation (Overseas Territory) Order 2013 (as amended) (ANOTO).

-There is no formal legal requirement under Cayman Islands law that a bill of sale needs to be governed by Cayman Islands law in order for a Cayman Islands court to recognise the title transfer.
+There is no formal legal requirement under Cayman Islands law that a bill of sale needs to be governed by Cayman Islands law in order for the Cayman Court to recognise the title transfer.
 In the absence of public policy restrictions, the parties are free to choose the governing law of the bill of sale.

 There are no known specific requirements other than the general requirements for any contract to be substantively valid as a contract.